alex4108/birthday-bot/README.md

 This script fetches an ICS (Calendar) file, and sends a Discord message listing today's events.

+If no events are found for the current day, the bot will message a "random" motivational quote.
+Thanks [type.fit](https://type.fit/api/quotes) for the list!

 It runs in production on AWS Lambda to minimize costs ;)

 ## Python Virtualenv